ReMeDI: Refined Memory for Disambiguation of Identities with SAM3 in Surgical Segmentation: Methodology

+Let $\mathcal{V}=\{I_1,\dots,I_T\}$ be an endoscopic video, where each frame $I_t\in\mathbb{R}^{H\times W\times 3}$.
+The task is to predict class-level segmentation maps, $\mathcal{S}_t=\{P_t^{(i)}\}_{i=1}^N$ for each frame, where $P_t^{(i)}\in\{0,1\}^{H\times W}$ is the binary mask of instrument $i$, and $N$ is the number of instruments.
 SAM3 is a video object segmentation model that extends SAM2 with text-promptable segmentation.
-Given a video $\mathcal{V}=\{I_1,\dots,I_T\}$ and an object prompt (text, points, boxes, or masks) at a reference frame $t_0$, SAM3 propagates the object state to predict masks $\{P_t\}_{t=t_0}^{T}$ over time.
-Its architecture comprises an image encoder, detector, prompt encoder, memory bank, and mask decoder.
+Given an object prompt (text, points, boxes, or masks) on a reference frame $t_0$, it propagates the object state to predict masks $\{P_t\}_{t=t_0}^{T}$.
+Its architecture comprises an image encoder, a detector, a prompt encoder, a memory bank, and a mask decoder.
+The image encoder and detector share a unified vision backbone \cite{bolya2025perception}, and the detector follows a DETR-based open-vocabulary design \cite{carion2020end}.
 Sparse prompts are embedded by the prompt encoder to condition the mask decoder.
-The image encoder and detector share a unified vision backbone \cite{bolya2025perception}, and the detector follows a DETR-based open-vocabulary design \cite{carion2020end}.
-The mask-conditioned features from the prompted frame and the six most recent frames are stored in the memory.
+The mask-conditioned features from the prompted frame and the six most recent frames are stored in memory.
 Current-frame features attend to this memory to produce temporally consistent masks.
-To handle ambiguity, SAM3 predicts multiple candidate masks with confidence scores and selects the highest-quality one, after which the memory is updated in a FIFO manner.
-While effective in general domains, this indiscriminate memory update and fixed memory capacity limit long-term consistency and identity preservation under severe occlusions and frequent re-entry in surgical videos.
+To handle ambiguity, SAM3 predicts multiple candidate masks with confidence scores and selects the highest-quality one, updating memory in a FIFO manner.
+While effective in general domains, this indiscriminate memory update limits long-term consistency under severe occlusions and frequent re-entry in surgery.